 - Ask for your case to be reviewed at tumor board and for the doctors to discuss your eligibility for a cancer study.

-- Go on-line and determine if there is a clinical trial for your cancer.
+- Go online and determine if there is a clinical trial for your cancer.
 One of the best resources is: clinicaltrials.gov.
 If you find a clinical trial that could work, share the information with your care team.

-- Ask an RN navigator to work with your doctors and see if you are eligible for a clinical trial.
+- Ask a cancer navigator to work with your doctors to find out if you are eligible for a clinical trial.

 - Keep asking about cancer studies throughout your treatment because there are treatments for newly diagnosed patients, recurrent patients, survivorship and every phase of life after the diagnosis.